ereedsanchez/WyzeCam-Forest-Buddy/README.md

 ## Whats Needed:

-Wyzecam V2
+-Wyzecam V2

-2 x MicroSD Cards
+-2 x MicroSD Cards

 ## Attention: Do not install the latest Firmware on your Device.
 This hack will not be possible.